fritzthekid/rcvsim/docs/intoduction_to_rcvsim.md

 - rvsops: Provides functions for disassembling RISC-V instructions.
 - rvsreadasm: Reads and processes RISC-V assembly files.

+- rvsmain: Main entry point and core functionalities for the simulator.
+- rvsmemory: Handles memory management for the simulation.
+- rvsops: Provides functions for disassembling RISC-V instructions.
+- rvsreadasm: Reads and processes RISC-V assembly files.
+- rvsutils: Utility functions used across the simulator.
+- rvsda: Handles data access and manipulation within the simulator.
+- rvscorehw: Simulates core hardware functionalities of the RISC-V architecture.

 ## Example Usage

 Here is an example of how to use rcvsim to simulate a simple RISC-V program: